christophemarois/fretboard/README.md

 * String names (optional, great to convey the tuning or transposition of a chord, or whether the chord is in left-handed mode)
 * Variable string count
 * Minimum frets per diagram

-It also packages a chord catalog for Ukulele and Guitar, with chord name functions precomputed + support for transposed tunings.
+* Chord catalog for Ukulele and Guitar, with chord name functions precomputed + support for transposed tunings.
+* PWA with offline use

+### Upcoming

+* Mobile layout
+* State preservation across refreshes
+* Better chord catalog selection